dgdimick/ARC-210-DCS-Display/README.md

 **Updated Aug 31 2025**

-**Note** This repository is now included in the A-10-Sim repository.
+**Note:** This repository is now included in the A-10-Sim repository.

 This project replicates the look and functionality of the ARC-210 radio (VHF/UHF) used in the A-10C II Warthog module for Digital Combat Simulator (DCS).
 It is intended for use with a physical control panel powered by an Teensy 4.1 board.